jodavimehran/code-tracker/README.md

   * [Training](https://github.com/jodavimehran/refactoring-refiner/tree/master/src/main/resources/history/variable/training)
   * [Test](https://github.com/jodavimehran/refactoring-refiner/tree/master/src/main/resources/history/variable/test)

-In the oracle we fixed all inaccuracies that we found in the original oracle, for example following methods in the original oracle are erroneously matched with another method which the method is extracted from.
-In fact the method is newly added as a result of an extract refactoring.
+In the extended oracle we fixed all inaccuracies that we found in the original oracle.
+For example, the following methods in the original oracle are erroneously matched with another method which is extracted from their body.
+In fact, these methods are *introduced* as a result of an Extract Method refactoring.
 * Training
   * [checkstyle-CommonUtils-createPattern](https://github.com/jodavimehran/refactoring-refiner/tree/master/src/main/resources/history/method/oracle/training/checkstyle-CommonUtils-createPattern.json)
   * [checkstyle-WhitespaceAroundCheck-shouldCheckSeparationFromNextToken](https://github.com/jodavimehran/refactoring-refiner/tree/master/src/main/resources/history/method/oracle/training/checkstyle-WhitespaceAroundCheck-shouldCheckSeparationFromNextToken.json)